RomitChakraborty/dftbench/README.md

 Additional features:

+Has a read feature that parses your output.
+I focussed on EDA and frequency calculations to parse

-Changes elements in your input if you need them Changes bases (most of the available ones in qchem) Has this feature where you can also submit it to the queue bypassing the annoying submitSLURM command
+Changes elements in your input if you need them

+Changes bases (most of the available ones in qchem)

+Has this feature where you can also submit it to the queue bypassing the annoying submitSLURM command

 Bugfix: